 Stick to the diet above for 6 days each week.
 Once a week you will enjoy a day off the diet, allowing you to eat whatever you want that day.
 Plan your days off ahead of time, particularly if you have upcoming special occasions such as birthdays, parties, or holidays.
 This way, you’ll still be able to enjoy social occasions and indulgences without feeling deprived or sabotaging your diet.
 It is not advised to skip this built-in “cheat day” to lose weight more quickly, because doing so may make it hard to keep the weight off long-term.
 If you want to speed up weight loss, add in some exercise or physical activity instead of skipping the day off.

-Don’t go overboard, though — Dr. Oz is certainly not recommending that we gorge ourselves on cake and French fries and eat entire gallons of ice cream in one day!
+Don’t go overboard, though — we’re certainly not recommending that we gorge ourselves on cake and French fries and eat entire gallons of ice cream in one day!
 Simply eat what you want, slowly savoring each bite, and stop when you’re full.
 Straying from the diet for one day a week might leave you feeling bloated or sluggish.
-Peaceful Planet recommends taking probiotics and perhaps a few capsules of Oxy-Powder at the end of your day off to help your body better process the indulgences.
+Nourishing World recommends taking probiotics and perhaps a few capsules of Oxy-Powder at the end of your day off to help your body better process the indulgences.

 Want more weight loss tips?
 Check out Post-Holiday Slim Down for simple diet, supplement, and lifestyle changes to help you shed excess weight.